fredo-dedup/HeadlessChromium.jl/README.md

 myTarget = Target("about:") # open the 'about:' page
 ```

-Opening a new page, and capture events emitted in a callback function:
+Opening a new page, this time providing a callback function to capture events emitted.:

 ```julia
 mycallback(resp) = info(resp, prefix="event : ") # will be called for each event